nnisarggada/swft/README.md

 # Navigate to the project directory
 cd swft

+#Make a directory for temporary storage
+mkdir share_temp

 # Create a Python virtual environment and activate it
 python -m venv env
 source env/bin/activate